 The Victims Services Family Information Liaison Unit is a single point of contact for families of missing and murdered Indigenous women and girls.

-- helping them find information
+- find information

-- connecting them with counselling and other supports
+- get counselling and other supports

 Family members could include:

 - street family